 15 Outlandish Chicken Varieties

-The classic profile of a chicken is recognizable anywhere—a pointy, upturned tail and a smooth rounded head with a full heavy-bellied body in between.
+The familiar profile of a chicken is recognizable anywhere—a pointy, upturned tail and a smooth rounded head with a full heavy-bellied body in between.
 But these chicken varieties don’t fit the mold.

 These birds from Indonesia have been used for cockfighting but are now usually show birds.
 The most common coloration is black, although their feathers show an iridescent green in the sunlight.